greenorange1994/Algorithms/README.md

 ### Point Class
 The biggest problem I have met is how to create a new comparator because I'm not very used to implementing interfaces.
 To create a comparator for `Array.sort`, you should first create a new private class called `slopeOrder` and define a method called `compare` in it.
 Here I simplify the standard way of writing codes.
 ### BruteForceSearch
+It is a straightforward way of finishing this task.
 ### FastSearch